 Low Testosterone Treatment in Charlotte, NC

 More than 1 and 50 men in America are living with low testosterone, and older men are more likely to be affected.
-But you don’t have to deal with the symptoms alone.
+You don’t have to deal with the symptoms alone.
 Dr. Tapscott is a board-certified urologist, fellowship-trained in men’s sexual health with extensive experience diagnosing and treating patients for low testosterone.
-To schedule an appointment at our sexual health clinic in Huntersville, NC, please call (704) 766-1147 today!

 What Is Testosterone?